alex12342/TaskTix/README.md

 # TaskTix – CUPS-Backed Ticket Printer API

+This is an alpha version of the project.
+It is functional in its current state and designed for ticket printers with 3-1/8" (80mm) width paper rolls.
+Additional drivers may need to be added to support your model of printer.

 TaskTix is a Docker container that provides:

 * A Flask-based HTTP API for printing tickets